 Describe the purpose or mission of the position in a paragraph.
 Why does the position exist or what purpose does the position fulfill.
-The mission needs to be conceptual, not task specific.
+The mission needs to be conceptual, not a list of specific tasks.
 This paragraph may force you to take a step back to be able to describe what the organization needs this position to accomplish.

 5. Reporting Relationships